 Mortgage servicing rights - Mortgage servicing rights are reported at fair value using Level 3 inputs.
 The mortgage servicing rights asset is valued by projecting net servicing cash flows, which are then discounted to estimate the fair value.
-The fair value of the mortgage servicing rights asset is impacted by a variety of factors.
-Prepayment and discount rates, the most significant unobservable inputs
+The fair value of the mortgage servicing rights asset is impacted by a variety of factors, including prepayment and discount rates, which are significant unobservable inputs.